-Have you ever taught a child with anger management struggles?
-It’s tough to know how to diffuse situations before problems happen, but perhaps a few of these suggestions will be options you can try without a lot of disruption to your teaching routine.
+Student meltdowns in the classroom are a big challenge for teachers.
+If you’re in the middle of a lesson, and a child becomes frustrated, you might just have to resolve a problem.
+Children are all different.
+Some struggle more with emotional regulation than others.
+It’s tough to know how to diffuse situations before problems happen, but perhaps a few of these suggestions will be options you can try as part of your classroom behavior management.
 These suggestions come from personal experience.
-Each child is different, but as with other teaching routines, having a deep toolbox of teaching options helps you find what works.
+Because we work with so many different personalities, one size teaching doesn’t work.
+As with other teaching routines, a deep toolbox of teaching options helps you find what works.

 The first step to avoiding meltdowns is knowing what triggers them.
 You may or may not recognize the triggers, but through processing situations with the student, you will probably learn what they are.
 It could be frustration with work, not getting enough sleep, feeling rushed, or embarrassment.
 As teachers, we need to reflect on what we do that might lead to issues too as well as how other students impact the child’s mood and behavior.
 This process requires input from multiple parties (parents, student, teacher, and school guidance counselor).

 Factors to Consider with Classroom Management

 The next piece of information to gather is prior history.
 Is this a new problem or something that’s been going on for a while?
 Behaviors that have been in place for a while will not change overnight, and prior history will also impact future plans.
 If there have been bad experiences prior, the parents and child may feel like it’s Groundhog Day and that bad experiences are just going to keep on happening.
 You also need to know if the child’s been in counseling, has a diagnosis, and what’s worked in the past.

 Developing a Plan for handling student meltdowns